 It’s a long drive from the city, and the minimum two day-1 night “Express Tour” is not recommended for kids under 12.
 The more relaxed tours take longer.
 Unfortunately, we couldn’t extend our trip to include this, but it’s on our list for next time.
 You can read more about it here:

-Volunteering in a Local School – Big Brother and Sister Mouse
+Volunteer in Luang Prabang – Big Brother and Sister Mouse

 I always had a plan to do some volunteering job while travelling with kids but same time I was aware of negative impact of volunteering tourism – like orphanage exploitation in Cambodia.
 Luckly Big Brother and Sister Mouse wasn’t the case where volunteering to more harm then good.